 It’s your call.
 If you’re a touchscreen fan, don’t buy a Spectre.

 Apart from my first few confused moments with the, normally touch-enabled login screen, the lack of a touch screen didn’t bother me.
-I find the productivity benefits of touch are overrated in everyday working and constantly reach from the keyboard to the screen brings a whole new set of repetitive strain problems.
+The productivity benefits of touch are overrated in everyday working.
+Constantly reaching from keyboard to screen brings a whole new set of repetitive strain problems.

 Four Bang & Olufsen speakers produce decent quality sound.
 They are another example of HP’s quality throughout approach and Apple-like attention to detail.